pushchain/push-chain-node/precompiles/utxhashverifier/README.md

-# OCV (Owner and Chain Verification) Precompile
+# UTxHashVerifier (Universal Tx Hash Verifier) Precompile

-The OCV precompile provides transaction verification functionality for multiple chains, specifically Ethereum and Solana.
+The UTxHashVerifier precompile provides transaction verification functionality for multiple chains, specifically Ethereum and Solana.
 It verifies that a transaction hash contains an event with a specific payload hash, ensuring cross-chain transaction integrity.

 ## Address